mongodb-labs/mongo-c-driver-async/docs/ref/box.rst

     convertible to a function pointer: :cpp:any:`amongoc_box_destructor`.
 If omitted, the box will have no associated destructor.
   :param alloc: An `mlib_allocator` object to be used if the box requires
     dynamic allocation.
-If omitted, the defautl allocator will be used.
+If omitted, the default allocator will be used.
-  :return: Returns a :cpp:`T*` pointer.
-If memory allocation was required and
+  :return: Returns a non-|const| pointer to `T`.
+If memory allocation was
-    fails, this returns :cpp:`nullptr`.
+    required and fails, this returns :cpp:`nullptr`.
 Note that a :ref:`small <box.small>` type used with `amongoc_box_init` will not allocate, so the returned pointer in such a scenario will never be null.

   The ``_noinline`` variant will inhibit the small-object optimization, which is required if the object being stored is not relocatable (i.e. it must be